microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 The `Robot` didn't send a request to the `Navigator`, because `this.DrinkOrderPending` was `true` (when in fact it should have been `false`).
 The `Robot` just informed the `LivenessMonitor` that it is busy, and then waited (forever) to receive the `Navigator`'s response to the pending order it believed was coming.
+But it was out of sync with the `Navigator` because there was no pending order in the `Storage` service.

 Thus, the reason for the bug is the incorrect value of `this.DrinkOrderPending` in state `MovingOnRoute` at the time of the registration event.
 Look at the code of `Robot.cs` where `this.DrinkOrderPending` is being modified.
 The only place where this is set to `false` is in the `NextMove()` method:

 ```c#
 private void NextMove()